Skip to main content

 A simple pre-processing step can convert workbooks to CSV files that can be processed by the existing CSV tooling:

-The SheetJS readFile method2 can read general workbooks.
-The method returns a workbook object that conforms to the SheetJS data model3.
+The SheetJS readFile method2 can read workbook files.
+The method accepts a path and returns a workbook object that conforms to the SheetJS data model3.

 Workbook objects represent multi-sheet workbook files.
 They store individual worksheet objects and other metadata.

-Each worksheet in the workbook can be written to CSV text using the SheetJS sheet_to_csv4 method.
+Each worksheet in the workbook can be written to CSV text using the SheetJS sheet_to_csv5 method.
+The method accepts a SheetJS worksheet object and returns a string.

 For example, the following NodeJS script reads pres.xlsx and displays CSV rows from the first worksheet: